26zl/Fedora-41-KDE-Spin-Post-Install/README.md

 After installation, it's important to update your system to ensure all packages are up-to-date and unnecessary files are removed.

 1. Update your system by running the following commands:
-   - sudo dnf -y upgrade --refresh
+   `sudo dnf -y upgrade --refresh`
-   - sudo dnf -y update
+   `sudo dnf -y update`
    - Also check for pending updates in Discover app just to be sure

 2. Reboot your system to apply updates.
+   `reboot`

-3. After rebooting, clean up unnecessary packages and cached files:
+4. After rebooting, clean up unnecessary packages and cached files:
-   - sudo dnf autoremove
+   `sudo dnf autoremove`
-   - sudo dnf clean all
+   `sudo dnf clean all`

 ---